Herbert Morrison (journalist): Morrison's commentary

-Morrison lost his composure; he hyperventilated, choked up, and momentarily lost his voice as his professional commentary gave way to an emotional outpour.
-However, he quickly recovered and went on to report on the disaster for 37 minutes over the next two hours.
-He interviewed witnesses and survivors of the Hindenburgs collapse and even identified some of them by name.
-Dan Grossman of Airships.net remarks that "while early news reports of air crashes are infamous for their inaccuracy even today, Morrison accurately described the facts that were known."
+Morrison lost his composure; he hyperventilated, broke into tears, and briefly lost his voice as his professional commentary gave way to an emotional outpour.
+However, he quickly recovered and went on to report on the disaster for 37 minutes over the next two hours:

+Coming back again, I have sort of recovered from the terrific explosion and the terrific crash that occurred just before it was pulled down to the mooring mast. … They are carrying [relatives of the people aboard the airship], to give them first aid and to restore them.
+Some of them have fainted.
+The people are rushing down to the burning ship with fire extinguishers to see if they can extinguish any of the blaze.
+The blaze is terrific, because of the terrible amount of hydrogen gas in it.

+When, during these two hours, he was not recording, he interviewed witnesses and survivors of the Hindenburgs collapse, identifying some of them by name, and partook in rescue efforts.

+Dan Grossman of Airships.net remarks that "while early news reports of air crashes are infamous for their inaccuracy even today, Morrison accurately described the facts that were known".
 He notes that Morrison deduced the explosion to static electricity owing to the stormy weather that day, which scholars now recognize as the likeliest cause of the disaster, although it is still not fully understood.
 (Note: Other leading theories concern the airship's sharp turn just before landing, which may have caused a rupture near one of the hydrogen tanks or torn a steering cable, and the apparently flammable coating of its outer components and bladders.
 The scientist Addison Bain "theorized that the Hindenburg's much higher than normal landing descent on May 6 — coupled with the highly electrical sensitivity and flammability of its outer cover — led to the airship's demise."
-However, Grossman retorts, "One thing is clear: the disaster had nothing to do with the zeppelin's fabric covering being 'highly flammable' for one simple reason: it wasn't.")
+Grossman retorts, "One thing is clear: the disaster had nothing to do with the zeppelin's fabric covering being 'highly flammable' for one simple reason: it wasn't.")
+The media historians Christopher H. Sterling and Cary O'Dell offer a kindred opinion: "Listening to the entire set of recordings reveals that [Morrison] was generally calm.
+Despite very difficult operating conditions, his reporting was mostly clear and accurate."
 After the disaster, popular airship travel died out.
 (Note: According to some experts, popular airship travel was already headed toward extinction by the time the Hindenburg crashed.
-The "Hindenburg was obsolete before it ever flew," notes Grossman.)
+The "Hindenburg was obsolete before it ever flew", notes Grossman.)